square/workflow/README.md

 * A corresponding testing framework that facilitates simple-to-write unit tests for all application business logic and helps ensure correctness.

-_**This project is currently in development and the API subject to breaking changes without notice.**
-Follow Square's engineering blog, [The Corner](https://developer.squareup.com/blog/), to see when this project becomes stable._

-While the API is not yet stable, this code is in heavy production use in Android and iOS apps with millions of users.

 ## Using Workflows in your project

 ### Swift